-This is my third of four hubs showcasing performances of Leonard Cohen’s song Hallelujah, popularized on the world stage in part by countless performances in auditions and in competition on Idol and X-Factor.
-My first hub in this series, Hallelujah- 10 Performance Videos of Leonard Cohen’s Much-Loved Song, features the most prevalent lyrics to the song, as well as some of the historically significant performances.
-Please see my first hub for these performances, and brief biographies on Leonard Cohen and Jason Castro.
+This is my third of four articles showcasing performances of Leonard Cohen’s song Hallelujah, popularized on the world stage in part by countless performances in auditions and in competition on Idol and X-Factor.
+My first article in this series, Hallelujah- 10 Performance Videos of Leonard Cohen’s Much-Loved Song, features the most prevalent lyrics to the song, as well as some of the historically significant performances, and brief biographies on Leonard Cohen and Jason Castro.

-My second hub, Hallelujah- More Performance Videos of Leonard Cohen’s Much-Loved Song features performances by well known artists like Willie Nelson, Bob Dylan, Sheryl Crow and Bono, as well as some lesser known artists.
-This hub features Idol and X-Factor performances of Hallelujah, all of which are quite respectable.
+My second article, Hallelujah- More Performance Videos of Leonard Cohen’s Much-Loved Song features performances by well known artists like Willie Nelson, Bob Dylan, Sheryl Crow and Bono, as well as some lesser known artists.
+This article features Idol and X-Factor performances of Hallelujah, all of which are quite respectable.
 My fourth article is Hallelujah- Video Performance Gems of Leonard Cohen's Song by International Artists.

-I think it is a fitting tribute to include a performance by Leonard Cohen on each hub.
-Each performance is different as are the pictures featured in each hub.
+I think it is a fitting tribute to include a performance by Leonard Cohen on each article.
+Each performance is different as are the pictures featured in each article.

 Born: Sept 1934, Montreal